Prey (2017 video game): Technical issues

-On release, PCGamesN reported that the Windows version of Prey lacked those technical issues that has troubled Dishonored 2, and called the game "the best performing triple-A game" they had seen in several months.
+PCGamesN reported that the Windows version of Prey lacked the technical problems of Dishonored 2, calling it "the best performing triple-A game" they had seen in several months.
 Eurogamer's Digital Foundry found the computer version of Prey to run exceedingly well across even low-end computers, in contrast to problems it saw for Dishonored 2 at release.

 However, some reviewers and players found that after several hours of playing on the computer version, their saved games would become corrupted, and the game would crash when transitioning between areas once this started to occur.
 Restoring from older saves would eventually cause those to be corrupted as well, making the game impossible to complete.
-Bethesda reported it planned to release a patch to fix this issue in the week following the game's release.
+A Bethesda representative said that Arkane was "working diligently on a fix" that would be released sometime that week; the patch was deployed the following day.

 Trademark dispute

 Just prior to release, No Matter Studios, the developers of an upcoming video game Prey for the Gods, announced that, due to trademark objections from ZeniMax Media, they had to change the name of their game to Praey for the Gods.
 ZeniMax reported that they had to defend the Prey trademark to avoid losing it in taking objection to No Matter's trademark filing.